CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Method

-We carefully design the $f_\theta$ to ensure the CTP model predict feature trajectory in a causal interpretable manner.
-We first mapping the $\hat{v}_i^k(t)$ to $\bar{v}_i^k(t)$ (Equation \ref{eq:mapping}), which is an identical mapping for continuous variables and discretizes logit for discrete variables \cite{Jang-2017-categorical}.

-Then, we use $K+1$ independent components $f_{\theta_k}$ to predict each $\frac{d\hat{v}_i^k(t)}{dt}$ (Equation \ref{eq:elementDerivative}), where $\circ$ means element-wise multiplication. $\mathcal{M}_k$ is a causal mask which will be introduced later and it can be regarded as a vector whose all elements are one at present.
+We first map the $\hat{v}_i^k(t)$ to $\bar{v}_i^k(t)$ (Equation \ref{eq:mapping}), which is an identical mapping for continuous variables and discretizes logit for discrete variables \citep{Jang-2017-categorical}.
+Then, we use $K+1$ independent components $f_{\theta_k}$ to predict each feature derivatives $\frac{d\hat{v}_i^k(t)}{dt}$ (Equation \ref{eq:elementDerivative}), where $\circ$ means element-wise multiplication, and each $f_{\theta_k}$ is a feed-forward network (FFN). $\mathcal{M}_k$ is a causal mask which will be introduced later and it can be regarded as a vector whose all elements are one at present.
+The $\hat{v}_{i}(t)$ can be estimated according to $f_{\theta}$ and $v_{i0}$ via a numerical ODE solver (Equation \ref{eq:generalODESolver}) \citep{Chen-2018-neural}.
+As ODE-based models are only capable of modeling the dynamics of continuous variables, the $\hat{v}^{k}_{i}$ represents logit values, rather than the true values, for discrete variables.

 The core of causal interpretability is to ensure a feature is predicted only by itself and its cause features.
-Here, we introduce the \textbf{\textit{neural network connectivity}} to evaluate predict effect of a feature \cite{Lachapelle-2020-gradient}.
-Specifically, the form of a feed-forward neural network (without bias term, the output is a real number) follows:
+Here, we introduce the \textbf{\textit{neural connectivity matrix}} to evaluate the predicted effect of a feature pair \citep{Lachapelle-2020-gradient}.
+Specifically, the form of an FFN (without bias term, the output is a real number) follows $o=W_{N}\sigma(\cdots \sigma(W_{2}(\sigma(W_1x))))$. $x\in\mathbb{R}^{K+1}$ is the input, $o\in\mathbb{R} $ is the output, $\sigma$ is the non-linear activation, and $W_1,\cdots,W_N$ is a series of weight matrices (vectors).
+The connectivity vector $C\in\mathbb{R}^{K+1}$ follows: